JiwooJiyof/penny_project/deliverables/team/minutes/notes.md

         - Beautiful Soup just pulls the Dom and you can look at the dom/ids and pull value based on that
         - ChatGPT and GitHub copilot can web scrape
 2. Community aspect - gamification: using google maps/swarm like tools (the idea of everyone reviewing stuff and people who contribute the most are most visible and to find those people and build it off them)
-    a.
-Based in Dart/Flutter
+    1. Based in Dart/Flutter
-        i.
-Similar to Swift UI, not similar to Python/Node.js/Rails
+        1. Similar to Swift UI, not similar to Python/Node.js/Rails

--Current Website for Application: http://app.shopwithpenny.com -Choose gamification if web scraping is too time consuming/too big of a task -Meeting twice a week until we don’t need to anymore – then once a week
+- Current Website for Application: http://app.shopwithpenny.com
+- Choose gamification if web scraping is too time consuming/too big of a task
+- Meeting twice a week until we don’t need to anymore – then once a week

-9/26
+## Meeting #2 (09/26/23)
 Our second meeting with Kevin, where we made our decision on the route to go and asked questions regarding his app so far and expectations.

 - Chose webscraping